-Listed below is information specific to those who have applied for the February 2017 Montana Bar Admissions Cycle.
+Listed below is information specific to those who have applied for the July 2017 Montana Bar Admissions Cycle.
 The links below include important information regarding exam schedules, fees, deadlines and instructions, so please review thoroughly.

-The Uniform Bar Examination (UBE) will be given on July 25 and 26, 2017, and the Montana Law Seminar (MLS) will be held on February 23, 2017.
+The Uniform Bar Examination (UBE) will be given on July 25 and 26, 2017, and the Montana Law Seminar (MLS) will be held on July 27, 2017.
 All applicants should become familiar with the information posted on these admission pages as well as the Montana Rules of Admission, Rules of the Board of Bar Examiners

 All applicants must be certified by the Character & Fitness Commission prior to sitting for the exam and as a requirement for admission to the Montana Bar.
 A certification letter will be mailed by hard copy upon completion of the investigation and character and fitness review; typically at least 30 days prior to the exam.
 The NCBE performs the investigation on behalf of the Commission, but does not determine certification.
 However, the Commission will not certify you for admission until receipt of the NCBE investigative summary, so it is critical you respond to requests for information from the both the Bar Admissions Administrator and the NCBE as quickly as possible as failure to do so will delay your certification.
 Incomplete applications will not be considered and complete applications do not assume certification.

 Review & Calendar

-Deadlines and Important Information for all Applicants: July 2016 Montana Admissions Information and Instructions
+Deadlines and Important Information for all Applicants: July 2017 Montana Admissions Information and Instructions

 Uniform Bar Examination & Montana Law Seminar

 Uniform Bar Examination: Montana administers the UBE which requires that all applicants by examination sit for the MEE, MPT and MBE in a single administration.
-Those using a laptop should plan to attend a brief laptop meeting on Monday, February 20, to verify that your laptop is ready for the bar exam.
+Those using a laptop should plan to attend a brief laptop meeting on Monday, July 24, 2017, to verify that your laptop is ready for the bar exam.
 (The laptop meeting is not mandatory, but is recommended.)
 Registration is required for each session of the exam, and no applicant will be allowed into the testing area without registering or 30 minutes after the exam has started.

 NOTE: Bring the signed Montana Board of Bar Examiners' Code of Conduct form with you to turn in at registration.

 Applicants to the State Bar of Montana who are applying by transfer of a UBE score have the same requirements for admission, with the exception of sitting for the examination.
 The process for transfer is outlined in the Montana Rules for Admission

 It is the applicant's responsibility to request that the NCBE have MPRE and/or UBE scores certified to Montana Bar Admissions.
 Self-reported scores notify us that you have taken the MPRE and/or the UBE, but will not qualify for a score transfer.

 To have your UBE score certified to Montana, contact the National Conference of Bar Examiners at http://www.ncbex.org/about-ncbe-exams/ube/ube-transcript-services/

 A MPRE score of 80 or better earned within 3 years is required prior to admission to the Montana Bar.
 Contact the NCBE at http://www.ncbex.org/multistate-tests/mpre/mpre-score-reporting-services/

-Register & pay fees for the UBE & the MLS (Due by February 6, 2017)
+Register & pay fees for the UBE & the MLS (Due by July 7, 2017)

 Registration for the Montana Law Seminar and/or the Uniform Bar Exam is open only to current applicants to the Montana State Bar.
 Registration is complete upon payment of the fees, which may be carried forward but are not refundable.
 To register for the UBE and/or MLS, you may send a check or money order to Montana Bar Admissions at P.O.
 Box 577, Helena, MT 59624.
 You may also pay online for either or both the Uniform Bar Examination and the Montana Law Seminar.
 NOTE: You do not need to create a member log-in in order to pay these fees.
 Applicants for re-examination must pay the exam fees, but are not required to pay the Montana Law Seminar fee or attend a second time.